flare-foundation/docs/docs/tech/governance.md

     The duration of this period is also random.

     !!! warning
-        If you need to wrap tokens, do so before this period starts since tokens wrapped after the vote count block will not result in additional votes.
+        If you need to wrap tokens, do so before this period starts since tokens wrapped after the selected vote count block will not result in additional votes.

 * **Voting period**: The proposal is submitted to the [Flare Portal](https://portal.flare.network) and it is immediately available for voting.
-    Voting concludes after a week and final results are presented on the portal.
+    Voting concludes after a week, and final results are presented on the portal.

 #### Voting Outcome